Ductility: Ductile–brittle transition temperature

 In some materials, the transition is sharper than others and typically requires a temperature-sensitive deformation mechanism.
 For example, in materials with a body-centered cubic (bcc) lattice the DBTT is readily apparent, as the motion of screw dislocations is very temperature sensitive because the rearrangement of the dislocation core prior to slip requires thermal activation.
 This can be problematic for steels with a high ferrite content.
 This famously resulted in serious hull cracking in Liberty ships in colder waters during World War II, causing many sinkings.
 DBTT can also be influenced by external factors such as neutron radiation, which leads to an increase in internal lattice defects and a corresponding decrease in ductility and increase in DBTT.

 The most accurate method of measuring the DBTT of a material is by fracture testing.
 Typically four-point bend testing at a range of temperatures is performed on pre-cracked bars of polished material.
 Two fracture tests are typically utilized to determine the DBTT of specific metals: the Charpy V-Notch test and the Izod test.
 The Charpy V-notch test determines the impact energy absorption ability or toughness of the specimen by measuring the potential energy difference resulting from the collision between a mass on a free-falling pendulum and the machined V-shaped notch in the sample, resulting in the pendulum breaking through the sample.
 The DBTT is determined by repeating this test over a variety of temperatures and noting when the resulting fracture changes to a brittle behavior which occurs when the absorbed energy is dramatically decreased.
-The Izod test is essentially the same as the Charpy test, with the only differentiating factor being the placement of the sample; In the former the sample is placed vertically, while in the latter the sample is placed horizontally with respect to the bottom of the base.
+The Izod impact test differs from the Charpy impact test in that the sample is held in a cantilevered beam configuration as opposed to a three-point bending configuration.

 For experiments conducted at higher temperatures, dislocation activity increases.
 At a certain temperature, dislocations shield the crack tip to such an extent that the applied deformation rate is not sufficient for the stress intensity at the crack-tip to reach the critical value for fracture (K_{iC}).
 The temperature at which this occurs is the ductile–brittle transition temperature.
 If experiments are performed at a higher strain rate, more dislocation shielding is required to prevent brittle fracture, and the transition temperature is raised.